mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-02.md

 ## Final configuration

-==After playing with the configuration, you can set it to the following values:==
+After playing with the configuration, you can set it to the following values:

 ```properties title="application.properties"
 --8<-- "../../section-1/step-02/src/main/resources/application.properties"